jessepav/lacygoill-wiki-backup/bug/vim.md

     E118: Too many arguments for function: <80><fd>R1_Func

 The byte sequence `<80><fd>R` in the last error message looks weird.

-## ?

-    au CursorMoved * popup_setoptions(id, {
-        \ firstline: line('w0'),
-        \ maxheight: winheight(0),
-        \ })

-Notice the explicit continuation lines.
-We need them.

-Could Vim9 be smarter here?
-Can't it see that there's an unclosed dictionary?
-I guess not; it might be harder than it seems...

-Idea:  What if we asked for a new function to install an autocmd?

 ## Vim9: should 'clipboard' and 'selection' be considered to be set with their default values